2sungryul/lanefollow/README.md

 Lane following using Jeson nano and Dynamixel

-Prerequisites : Opencv 4.6 and Dynamixel C++ SDK
+Prerequisites : Opencv 4.6, Gstreamer, and Dynamixel C++ SDK

 # What to do on Jetson nano